Will your cleaning robot end up in the pond?

 When employees do not know how to deal with the new technology, they often become skeptical towards it – and may even sabotage its implementation.
 A hospital, for example, had issues with employees deliberately throwing banana peels in front of the mobile robots to make them fail.

 All of this may happen even though it’s well documented that the robots could help improve their work environment.
 Robots are often used to clean large surfaces – a demanding task requiring many repetitions and heavy lifting.
 Doing this may relieve people from these tasks and instead have them clean the complex areas manually.
+Furthermore, it releases time to focus on additional cleaning of touchpoints and other surfaces that may carry viruses.

 All of these benefits disappear when the organization is not ready for robots.
 We see many examples where robots are implemented without telling employees about it.
 How can you know that something new is good for you if no one tells you?